Elibar55/introductoryProgramAltimetrik/git/README.md

 #Branching strategy

-A branching strategy, therefore, is the strategy that software development teams adopt when writing, merging and deploying code when using a version control system.
+A branching strategy, is the strategy that software development teams adopt when writing, merging and deploying code when using a version control system.

 It is essentially a set of rules that developers can follow to stipulate how they interact with a shared codebase.